au-ts/sddf/ci/genmc/README.md

 GenMC works by efficiently enumerating the state space of the concurrent system, which makes testing concurrent programs reliable and reproducible.
-We use it to verify partial correctness of implementations of critical concurrent data structures, including the lock-free single-producer single-consumer queue.
+We use it to verify partial correctness of implementations of critical concurrent data structures, some of our lock-free single-producer single-consumer queue, currently just the queue implementation used by the serial subsystem.

 ## Usage
 Follows the instruction of GenMC to install the tool, then run